AgneevMukherjee/agneev-blog/_posts/2022-01-24-YARoMNIST-dataset-preparation.markdown

 ![Image_62](/agneev-blog/assets/img/img_1_62.png?raw=true){: width="125", height="100" }

 <br/><br/>
 As can be seen, the results obtained were passable copies of the numbers, without being so realistic as to eliminate the need for real data.
-The random addition of noise and dilation made some samples unusable – these were discarded and fresh samples created in their place.
+The random addition of noise and dilation made some samples unusable – these I discarded and created fresh samples in their place.
 Examples:
 {: style="text-align: justify"}

 ![Image_63](/agneev-blog/assets/img/img_1_63.png?raw=true){: width="125", height="100" }&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;